Nominations are now open for the 2016 Australian Game Developer Awards (AGDAs).

 How to nominate

-To nominate a game, company or individual for any of the above awards, please visit the Australian Game Developer Award Nomination Form.
-Nominations close at close of business on September 2nd, 2016 and the winners will be announced at the Australian Game Developer Awards evening to be held on Wednesday, 2nd November, 2016 in conjunction with Game Connect Asia Pacific (GCAP).
+Nominations closed on September 2nd, 2016.
+The winners will be announced at the Australian Game Developer Awards evening to be held on Wednesday, 2nd November, 2016 in conjunction with Game Connect Asia Pacific (GCAP).